TheTechNetwork/timeseal/README.md

 ## 🎯 Use Cases

+**💡 Quick Start Templates:** Time-Seal now includes 10 pre-configured templates for common scenarios.
+Click any template button on the homepage to auto-fill settings and get started instantly.

 ### 🔥 The Confidential Sender
 **Scenario:** "I need to send a one-time password that self-destructs after the recipient reads it."